akashreddy-ops/CHESS-GAME/README.md

 - Managing click events on each square using jQuery ($('.gamecell').on('click', ...)).

 - It updates the board dynamically each time a valid move is made.

+💡 How It Works (Step by Step)

+1. Board Creation:
+The index.html file manually defines all 64 squares using <div> elements with alternating classes (grey and default white).

+2. Styling:
+The style.css adds grid-like visuals, shadows, and animations to make the board appear polished.

+3. Logic Execution:
+The script.js file detects which square a player clicks on, determines which piece to move, and then updates the board accordingly.

+4. Turn Switching:
+After each valid move, the turn automatically switches and updates the display with animation (turnhighlight effect).